YodaDistro/SteamCommunityWorkshopCollectionScrubber/README.md

 Designed only for ZOMBOID at the moment.
 <br>

+You are an alpha tester.
+It may not even launch.
 This is a work in progress.
 So, if you encounter any bugs or problems please contact me on discord yoda.gaming